 People cope with pressure in different ways, and it is not always obvious to managers who in their team may be struggling.
 Creating a culture of frequent informal check-ins, backed by more regular and structured performance reviews, can help managers pick up on team members who are under stress and not coping well.
 Just putting time aside to talk to people, and giving them a chance to air their concerns and explain properly what is happening can make a huge difference.

-HR needs to invest time in understanding the pressures their employees face, and to not presume that everyone has had the same experience of COVID-19.
+HR needs to invest time in understanding the pressures their employees face, and to not presume that everyone has the same experience at work.
 Using this understanding to develop strategies to help employees cope will create a healthier work environment and a more resilient, engaged and ultimately more productive workforce.
 The key is to learn which kind of initiatives work best in your business and to respond flexibly depending on the situation.